gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ###

-- Mostly "configurable" processors to build off
+- Mostly "configurable" processors to build off of.
 - Generators
-  - Synthetic traffic, but act like processors
+  - Synthetic traffic, but act like processors.
-  - Have linear, random, and more interesting
+  - Have linear, random, and more interesting patterns
 - Simple
-  - Only default parameters, one ISA
+  - Only default parameters, one ISA.
 - Switchable
-  - We'll see this later, but you can switch from one to another during simulation
+  - We'll see this later, but you can switch from one to another during simulation.

 ---

 ## More on processors

-- Processors are made up of cores
+- Processors are made up of cores.
 - Cores have a "BaseCPU" as a member.
-This is the actual CPU model
+This is the actual CPU model.
 - `Processor` is what interfaces with `CacheHierarchy` and `Board`
-- Processors are organized, structured, sets of cores, defining how they connect together and with outside components and the board though standard interface.
+- Processors are organized, structured sets of cores.
+They define how cores connect with each other and with outside components and the board though standard interface.

 ### gem5 has three (or four or five) different processor models

 More details coming in the [CPU Models](04-cpu-models.md) section.

 - `CPUTypes.TIMING`: A simple in-order CPU model
   - This is a "single cycle" CPU.
-Each instructions takes the time to fetch and executes immediately.
+Each instruction takes the time to fetch and executes immediately.
-  - Memory operations take the latency of the memory system
+  - Memory operations take the latency of the memory system.
   - OK for doing memory-centric studies, but not good for most research.

 ---